cmu-sei/Identity/Readme.md

 Namely, it uses an In-Memory database.
 You'll want to change that to PostgreSQL or SqlServer.

-Additionally, you'll want to set the `Account_AdminEmail` and `Account_AdminPassword` to have creds to log in with.
-Require2FA is true by default, so you should also add a `Account_OverrideCode` to use as a temporary 2FA code, or set Require2FA to false.
+Additionally, you'll want to set the `Account__AdminEmail` and `Account__AdminPassword` to have creds to log in with.
+Require2FA is true by default, so you should also add a `Account__OverrideCode` to use as a temporary 2FA code, or set Require2FA to false.

+If you haven't yet pulled the bootstrap dependencies, `bash pullcdn.sh` or `pullcdn.ps1` to do so.
+This is a one-time task, or infrequent anyway.

-`dotnet run` will get the code running at `http://localhost:5000` and swagger is at `/api`
+`dotnet run` in the src/IdentityServer folder will get the app running at `http://localhost:5000` and swagger is at `/api`

 ### Support